AdityaPrakash27/Tribute_Page/README.md

 - Personal Life: Information about XXXTentacion's relationships, family, and early life, including his friendship with Ski Mask the Slump God.<br>
 - Musical Career: A deep dive into XXXTentacion's discography, featuring his albums "17" and "?", as well as his impact on modern rap music.<br>
 - Legacy: A look at XXXTentacion's posthumous influence and his contributions to the music industry, including his impact on fellow artists and fans.<br>
+<h3>Contributing</h3>
+If you'd like to contribute to this project, please fork the repository and submit a pull request.
+I'm always looking for ways to improve and expand my portfolio!